 A. Generally, cash flow testing the Post-reinsurance Reserve is most appropriate when there is higher risk, and less rigorous analysis may be appropriate if there is lower risk.
 Details of cash-flow testing expectations related to this Guideline are provided in Section 6.

 i.
-Cash-flow testing is expected for Associated Party treaties falling within the Scope of the Guideline, stated in Section 2.

-ii.
-Cash-flow testing is expected for non-Associated Party treaties falling within the Scope of the Guideline, stated in Section 2, except in certain cases described in Section 5.H.
+Cash-flow testing is expected for treaties falling within the Scope of the Guideline, stated in Section 2, except in certain cases described in Section 5.H.

 B. For year-end 2025, the Appointed Actuary should consider the analysis required to be performed by this Actuarial Guideline, along with other relevant information and analysis in forming their opinion regarding the potential need for additional reserves.
 In the event that the Appointed Actuary believes that additional reserves are required (based on their application of appropriate actuarial judgment), then the Appointed Actuary should reflect that in their Actuarial Opinion.

 This Guideline does not include prescriptive guidance as to whether additional reserves should or should not be held.
-As is already the case, such determination is up to the Appointed Actuary, and the domestic regulator will continue to have the authority to require additional reserves as deemed necessary.
+Such determination is up to the Appointed Actuary, and the domestic regulator will continue to have the authority to require additional reserves as deemed necessary.

 C. Examples of less rigorous analysis include: